-The purpose of this consideration is to determine if the community, government and industry is likely to benefit, on balance, from a move from the status quo (where the status quo is rejecting the application).
-This analysis considers permitting the use of triacylglycerol lipase from genetically modified T. reesei as a processing aid in the manufacture of bakery products and other cereal-based products.
+The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (where the status quo is rejecting the application).

 The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures.
-In fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the positives and negatives of moving away from the status quo by approving the variation to the Code proposed by the application.
+In fact, most of the effects considered cannot easily be assigned a dollar value.
+Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the use of aminopeptidase Y derived from T. reesei as a processing aid.